stuckinaboot/nte/README.md

 ## Taking Notes:
 Enter `nte` into your shell and press enter.
 Then, take a note!
-Alternatively, enter `nte "some title to a note" "some message to a note"` to take notes even more quickly.
+Alternatively, enter `nte "some message to a note"` or `nte "some title to a note" "some message to a note"` to take notes even more quickly.

 ## Viewing Notes:
 Enter `nte v` and view/delete/move notes around.